 Smart and safe transport

-Smart and safe transport is dependent on digitalisation technologies to achieve the most efficient transport solutions for cities, industries or logistics.
-Since 2011, all Scania vehicles are equipped with the Scania Communicator computer as standard.
-The Communicator collects and analyses data in order for us to provide our customers, and in turn their customers, with ideas and solutions on how to improve efficiency in the transport value chain.
-Bus Rapid Transit systems (BRT) is an example of a transport system that positively contributes to economic and social development while being an environmentally smart solution to issues such as congestion or pollution in cities.
+Digital technologies is key to making transport smarter, safer and more efficient.
+Since 2011, all Scania vehicles are equipped with the Scania Communicator as standard.
+The Communicator collects and analyses data in order for us to provide our customers, and in turn their customers, with insights on how to improve efficiency in the transport value chain.
+Bus Rapid Transit systems (BRT) are an example of a transport system that positively contributes to economic and social development while being an environmentally smart solution to challenges such as congestion or pollution in cities.

 BRT bus registration

 In 2020, 760 new Scania buses were registered in Bus Rapid Transit (BRT) systems globally, achieving the target for 2020 of 750 buses registered.
 However, due to the COVID-19 situation we predict that the number for 2021 will be significantly lower because of the drop in bus orders during this year.